 Be a Hero for HeartKids

-aka Super Boss Day is back for the seventh year!
+aka Super Boss Day is back for the eighth year!

 By committing to being a Hero for HeartKids, you are making a pledge to stand up to congenital heart disease (CHD) in Australia by improving the lives and futures of those affected by this terrible disease - the real heroes the kids born with CHD every day.

 For schools and childcare centres have a superhero party and ask for a gold coin donation as they dress up as their favourite hero for the day.
-Workplaces can hold a morning tea (virtually if still working from home!) and encourage work colleagues to dress up and have fun fundraising and spreading the word about congenital heart disease in Australia
+Workplaces can hold a morning tea (virtually if still working from home and we have Zoom backgrounds available!) and encourage work colleagues to dress up and have fun fundraising and spreading the word about congenital heart disease in Australia.

 Sign up today and tell everyone that you are being a Hero for HeartKids.

 What is Congenital Heart Disease (CHD)?